xster/flutter-wiki/Writing-a-golden-file-test-for-package:flutter.md

 When you are happy with your golden change, you are ready to submit your PR for review.
 The reviewer should also verify your golden image(s), so make sure to include the golden changes you have made in your PR description.
 During pre-submit testing, the updated golden file test will only pass after activating an ignore for your change.

-And ignore can be put in place for the affected test(s) and pull request through the [Flutter Gold dashboard ignores page](https://flutter-gold.skia.org/ignores).
+An ignore can be put in place for the affected test(s) and pull request through the [Flutter Gold dashboard ignores page](https://flutter-gold.skia.org/ignores).
 Click the `+` button to add a new ignore.
 You will need to specify:

-- a `duration` of time it will be active for
-  - be conservative in choosing a duration.
-All other pull requests will be unaffected by this ignore.
+- a `duration` of time it will be active for.
+Be conservative in choosing a duration (e.g. 2 months).
+Other pull requests will be unaffected by this ignore.
 Your ignore should be active long enough for post-submit checks to finish once it has landed, and triage to be completed.
-- a link to your pull request that is making the change under `note`
+- a link to your pull request that is making the change under `note`.
-- the tests affected by your change (you may select multiple tests for the `filter`)
+- the tests affected by your change (you may select multiple tests for the `filter`).

 Once the ignore has been activated, the specified tests for the specified pull request will pass, allowing you to land your change.